Hoppers, hop guns, cannons, torpedos; is anyone else confused?

 When working with pellets you have the option to help them break apart.
 Pellets usually break down within 30 minutes; the exact amount of time depends on the density of the pellet.
 If you wish to accelerate the integration of the pellet you can shear the pellets.
 Shearing the pellets will increase the amount of surface area for a longer duration.
-High shear options ( such as a shear pump or a blender style pump) will almost completely break down your pellets.
+High shear options (such as a shear pump or a blender style pump) will almost completely break down your pellets.
 Medium shear will start the process, but will not dissolve the pellets.
 For low shear use a normal centrifugal pump.
 There is no such thing as a shearless pump, but a traditional centrifugal will do minimal damage to the pellets.
-However, again there is little consensus as to what is best.
-This seems to be a personal choice of brewers.
+The sheer preference seems to be a personal choice of brewers.

 If you do not have a scissor lift (or an equivalent) but have a lot of hops to introduce, any method that requires one being on top of a tank, either to dump hops directly in or to load a hops system, is not recommended.
 It is extremely dangerous.
 If you are using a ladder and it is not clipped in it can tip causing the unfortunate brewer to fall.
-If the ladder is clipped in, but if the tank isn't installed correctly installed, the entire tank can fall onto the poor unfortunate soul.
-Personal safety harnesses are also a necessity with dumping at the top of a tank.
+If the ladder is clipped in, but if the tank isn't installed correctly installed, the entire tank can be pulled over.
+Personal safety harnesses are also a necessity when dumping at the top of a tank.

 Do you want to agitate your hops

 The agitation of hops during dry hopping again tends to be of the preference of the brewer.
 If you let the hops sit at the bottom of the tank the dry hopping process can take weeks, the addition of agitation quickens the process.
 Some brewers pump their hops through a tank or outside device throughout the entire process, others create agitation within the tank, while others add the hops and then let them be.
-All of these methods seem to be valid.
-It's your choice as to what you think tastes better!
+All of these methods are valid; it's your choice as to what you think tastes better.

 Dry hopping systems all tend to get a little pricey.
 The more complex, the more expensive.
 Hoppy beers are growing in popularity and it is often worth investing the money to achieve the perfect aroma and taste.
-Units that are separate and in which the beer needs to be pumped through tend to be the most costly.
-Pumps with a hops integration system are usually cheaper.
+Separate units that the beer needs to be pumped through tend to be the most costly.
+Pumps with a hops integration system are usually a more affordable option.
 The most important thing to watch for is quality.
-Inexpensive units are often unsanitary.
+If you are buying inexpensive equipment to ensure that it is classified for sanitary applications.
 It is key to make sure you trust your supplier, you don't want a failure to force you to dump an entire tank of beer.
-If cost is truly a concern, you can always try a HopShute, but we do not suggest it for obvious reasons.

 The most common way to dry hop is to simply dump the hops into the top of the fermentor and close the lid.
 You might think this sounds idiot proof, but it is actually quite easy to cause an overflow.
-While being quite simple, there are a couple issues with this method; the largest of which are safety and oxygenation.
-Firstly, if you do not get the lid down and secure quickly you can achieve what is affectionately known as a hop volcano.
+While being quite simple, there are a couple of issues with this method; the largest of which are safety and oxygenation.
+Firstly, if you do not get the lid closed and secured quickly you can achieve a hop volcano.
 Those who have experienced this phenomenon know that it is not fun to clean up or to stop.
 Secondly, this method requires a person to climb a ladder (if you don’t have a scissor lift) and dump pounds of hops into a tank, this can be quite dangerous (the magnitude of which depends on weight and ladder size).
-When dry hopping you do not want to add lots of oxygen, this method does (you are literally opening the lid), and it can allow bacteria and whatever particles are in the air into the tank.
+When dry hopping you do not want to add lots of oxygen, this method does, and it can allow bacteria and particles in the air into the tank.
 The inconsistency of this method can lead to an inconsistency in both the aroma and the integration of the essential oils.

 A couple companies and breweries have designed equipment to help facilitate dry hopping.
 The hop torpedo or gun is one of the popular options.
 It is a separate piece of equipment that the hops are placed in, it is purged with co2 and pressurized before the beer is then run through the torpedo.
 They extract the oils and provide standardized dry hopping in less time.
 One concern is that recirculating your beer provides another opportunity to introduce unwanted oxygen.
-This equipment is nice and fancy, but expensive and time-consuming to clean.
-It requires its own CIP pump and hoses for cleaning, or you can wash it by hand, perfect if you have a new hire to pick on.
+This equipment is nice and fancy, but expensive and time-consuming to clean; it requires its own CIP pump and hoses for cleaning.
 You also need to be using a pump to move the product to the torpedo and back during dry hopping.
 The biggest issues are the potential for oxygenation, space, cost, and cleaning.

 MH20 Hop Induction System:

 Our MH20 Hop Induction System was designed to help alleviate some of the dangers and issues that arise when dry hopping.
 The hopper (funnel) is attached to the front of a pump (either one of our centrifugal pumps or a shear pump).
-You add the hops to the hopper and seal it (prevent O2 from entering) and then CO2 purge the funnel.
+You add the hops to the hopper and seal it (prevent O2 from entering) and then use CO2 to purge the funnel.
 As you run the beer through the pump, the narrowing of the pipe at the base of the MH20 creates a “venturi effect”, forming a vacuum that pulls the hops into the beer.
-The hop pellets and beer are mixed together, and they go right into the tank.
+The hop pellets and beer are mixed together as they are pumped into the tank.
 This is ideal if you are switching tanks to dry hop or if you recirculate your beer.
 It also eliminates the need for ladders and scissor lifts.

-Other styles similar to the MH20 chop or shear as they add the hops, some of our brewing friends told us that to them this is a big no-no, others that it was a good thing.
-So we decided to give brewers an option.
-Depending on your pump choice you can have low, medium, or high shear (no such thing as no shear when a pump is involved).
-If you attach the MH20 to a C216, C214, or a Hyginox SE20 (and yep we can sell you all 3 if you want) there is no extra blending involved and they will just shoot right into the tank, whole and happy.
+Other styles similar to the MH20 chop or shear as they add the hops; some of our customers have requested a blending function, while others have requested as little shearing as possible.
+So, we decided to give brewers an option.
+Depending on your pump choice you can have low, medium, or high shear (there is no such thing as no shear when a pump is involved).
+If you attach the MH20 to a C216, C214, or a Hyginox SE20 there is no extra blending involved and they will pump your product into the tank as gently as possible.
 A disintegration screen can be purchased and added to the C216 that allows for medium shear (it is installed into the pump).
-Our high shear option is the shear pump, which allows you to chop up the hops as they are added.
+Our high shear option is the shear pump, which chops and blends the hops as they are added.
 We have made it so that you can buy just the induction system if you already have one of the four compatible pumps.
-Just connect it onto what you already have and you’re ready to go.
 That way, you aren't forced to purchase a pump that you likely already have.

 A big thank you to Iain at Strange Fellows brewing for the help!